aamirchaudry29/Monkey_TIAKong/README.md

 # Monkey_TIAKong
 GitHub Repostory for TIAKong Algorithm for the [MONKEY challenge](https://monkey.grand-challenge.org/).
+This algorithm achieved 1st place for overall detection, and 2nd place for detection classification in the challenge.

 # Description
 Training and prediction pipeline for mononuclear leukocytes (MNLs) detection.